colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 ![](../images/1iteration.png)

-We have reduced each artist to a single number.
+We have now reduced each artist to a single number.
 To compute the Jaccard similarities between the artists we compare the signatures.
 Let $$h$$ be the function that finds and returns the index of the first non-zero element.
 Then we have:

 <center>
 $$h(\text{artist}_{1}) = 7$$